 Our alumni have excelled in such roles as:

 Case Manager – Canadian Mental Health Association

-Child Protection Worker – Regional Municipality of Waterloo
+Child Protection Worker – Ministry of Children, Community and Social Services

 Community Mental Health Consultant - Government of Nunavut